connoraking/Boston-Public-Data-Analysis/README.md

 - Every distribution is skewed left.
 - Elementary schools seem to have the largest `mode` while middle schools seem to have the smallest `mode`.

+### Analytical Insights

+1. Geographical Disparities
+  The earnings distribution across zip codes can help BPS understand where more experienced teachers are located.
+This could be used for strategic recruitment, especially if BPS wants to balance out the experience distribution.
+Furthermore, understanding why certain zip codes have higher average earnings can offer insights into possible location-based incentives or benefits.
+2. Data Collection
+    - The unusual `Injured` pay at McCormack Middle is concerning and suggests either a data issue or perhaps an operational challenge.
+It's essential for BPS to understand the reason behind this anomaly to ensure that resources are being allocated appropriately and to avoid potential reputational risks.
+    - The data needed thorough cleaning as many zip codes were wrong and schools that had been shut down were included.
+A possible culprit could be a teacher transitioning to a different school.
+3. Earnings Across Levels
+   - While the earnings between school levels are relatively close, the nuances such as the higher `Injured` earnings for middle school teachers can be crucial for resource planning.
+It might be worthwhile for BPS to probe deeper into the reasons behind this pattern.
+Is there something about the middle school environment or curriculum that makes injuries more frequent?

 ## Fire Incidents